molon/MLLayout/README.md

 Inspired by [React Native](https://github.com/facebook/react-native).

 - Flexbox is the best way to layout in mobile platform.
-So many popular libriries use it, eg: [componentkit](https://github.com/facebook/componentkit), [AsyncDisplayKit](https://github.com/facebook/AsyncDisplayKit), [React Native](https://github.com/facebook/react-native), [weex](https://github.com/alibaba/weex) and so on.
+So many popular libraries use it, eg: [componentkit](https://github.com/facebook/componentkit), [AsyncDisplayKit](https://github.com/facebook/AsyncDisplayKit), [React Native](https://github.com/facebook/react-native), [weex](https://github.com/alibaba/weex) and so on.
-- [React Native](https://github.com/facebook/react-native) [weex](https://github.com/alibaba/weex) and `MLLayout` are based on the C implementation of [facebook/css-layout](https://github.com/facebook/css-layout).
+- [React Native](https://github.com/facebook/react-native),[weex](https://github.com/alibaba/weex) and `MLLayout` are based on the C implementation of [facebook/css-layout](https://github.com/facebook/css-layout).
 - Some code references from [React Native](https://github.com/facebook/react-native), eg: snapping to the pixel grid(No misaligned images to improve drawing performance]).
 - `MLLayout` can be just used for layout calculation.
 The calculation will update frames of layouts.
 Every layout associated with a view usually.
 You may or may choose not to use the frames or change them. with your mind.
 - `MLTagViewFrameRecord` can preserve current topology of layouts or views.
 A prerequisite is that each has a valid tag.